Phoebus (songwriter)

-Phoebus (Φοίβος, [ˈfivos]; real name: Evangelos-Phoebus Tassopoulos, Ευάγγελος-Φοίβος Τασσόπουλος; born 1 January 1971), sometimes spelled Phivos or Fivos, is a well-known songwriter in both Greece and Cyprus.
+Phoebus (Φοίβος, [ˈfivos]; real name: Evangelos-Phoebus Tassopoulos, Ευάγγελος-Φοίβος Τασσόπουλος; born 1 January 1971), sometimes spelled Phivos or Foivos, is a well-known songwriter in both Greece and Cyprus.
 Phoebus is mostly known for his music through Despina Vandi and Katy Garbi, although he has composed albums for many other artists in Greece and Cyprus.
-A high percentage of the albums he composes receive certification making him one of the most successful Greek songwriters of the 1990s and 2000s, selling 3,500,000 records.
+A high percentage of the albums he composes receive certification making him one of the most successful Greek songwriters of the 1990s and 2000s, selling 6,000,000 records.
 In 2009, he founded his own record label, The Spicy Effect, to which he has signed various artists, many of whom he has collaborated with in the past.
-He has an estimated net worth at 75 million euros.

 Biography

-Phoebus was born in Keratsini, Athens, Greece.
+Phoebus was born in Athens, Greece.
 He first got interested in music during his school years where he was a drummer in a rock band.
 During that time he experimented with the music fads of the time.
 Despite getting into Athens Law School, Phoebus did not want to pursue a career in law, and instead focused on his involvement in music and began to compose his first songs.
 While studying harmony and music at the conservatory and taking private tutorials by Demis Roussos, he started writing his first lyrics.
 His talent was quickly shown, and he signed his first contract with a record label at age 22.

 At the start of his second decade in music, Phoebus made several record accomplishments.
 By that time, he had composed over 18 gold LPs and CD singles, 19 platinum, nine albums that are two times platinum, two albums that are three times platinum; Evaisthisies and Profities, two four times platinum; Gia and To Kati and one six times platinum CD single; "Ipofero", selling more than 150,000 units.
 This in turn gave him his name in Greek music history.

 During his career, Phoebus has shown the ability in mixing popular music trends with different ideas as well as bringing new artists into the spotlight with his music.
 Apart from writing and composing, Phoebus, almost exclusively, programs, orchestrates and produces his albums.
 His producing abilities have broken new ground while he has gone on to sign the highest contracts with all of the record labels he has worked with; starting off with Sony Music Greece, moving to Minos EMI and finally signing on to Heaven Music.

 In the summer of 2001, Phoebus' career passed a significant milestone as he gained international recognition.
 Along with Despina Vandi, he received the award for the best-selling album of the year in Greece for the CD single "Ipofero" ("I'm Suffering"), awarded to him by the director of the Virgin Megastores in London, Sir Richard Branson.

 In the period 2001–02, Phoebus collaborated with the international producer Desmond Child and other international producers, for the Sakis Rouvas album, Ola Kala, which was released in the European market by Universal Music France.
 The album was released in Greece by Minos EMI.